THE HISTORY OF THE 12 DAYS OF CHRISTMAS: THEY’RE AFTER CHRISTMAS?

-The Twelve Days of Christmas are the dozen days in the liturgical calendar of the Western Church between the celebration of the birth of the Christ Child (Christmas Day, December 25) and the coming of the Magi to visit at his house in Bethlehem (Epiphany, January 6).
+The 12 Days of Christmas are the dozen days in the liturgical (ecclesiastical) calendar of the Western Church between the celebration of the birth of the Christ Child (Christmas Day, December 25) and the coming of the Wise Men, or Magi, to visit at his house in Bethlehem (Epiphany, January 6).

-During the Tudor period in England, the Lord of Misrule would run the festivities of Christmas, ending on this Twelfth Night.
-Shakespeare‘s play by the same name was intended to be performed as a Twelfth Night entertainment and was first performed during this time in 1602.
+During the Tudor period in England, the “Lord of Misrule” would run the festivities of Christmas, ending on this Twelfth Night.
+Shakespeare‘s play by the same name was intended to be presented as a Twelfth Night entertainment and was first performed in 1602.

 Answer: This is unlikely for several reasons:

-However, it may be possible that this song has been confused with another song called “A New Dial” (also known as “In Those Twelve Days”), which goes back to at least 1625 assigning religious meanings to each of the twelve days of Christmas though not for teaching a catechism.
+However, it may be possible that this song has been confused with another song called “A New Dial” (also known as “In Those 12 Days.”)
+This song goes back to at least 1625, assigning religious meanings to each of the 12 days of Christmas though not for teaching a catechism.